theadz/SteemMoon/README.md

 This app is built using [Create React App](https://github.com/facebook/create-react-app) and also uses [React Bootstrap](https://react-bootstrap.github.io/getting-started/introduction).

 There's still a long way to go coding-wise, so please feel free to contribute.

+All pixel art contributions will need to have a Steem Blockchain post with some progress images to verify that the artwork is indeed an original piece made for SteemMoon.
+Once accepted, they'll be added onto the website.